 The market reversals are dizzying, but this movement is also perfect for trading options as a way to offset your (temporary) stock losses.

-Keith has shared some guidance on how you could trade this market.
+Here is some guidance on how you could trade this market.

 The first thing you'll want to focus on is when to make your move.